CLIMADA-project/climada_papers/climada_papers_overview.md

 # CLIMADA-papers overview
-This file contains an overview of the publications an corresponding software components implemented in [CLIMADA Python](https://github.com/CLIMADA-project/climada_python).
+This file contains an overview of the publications and corresponding software components implemented in [CLIMADA Python](https://github.com/CLIMADA-project/climada_python).

 For authors: Please consult the [README](./README.md) on how to add to this overview before making any edits.